vAlmaraz/code-style/README.md

 // Code
 ```

 It is very important when writing a method with several validation block of codes.
-Real code execution and result should be at the final of the method.
+Real code execution and result should be at the end of the method.
 Ex:

 ```java
 public int calculateAValue(Integer arg1, Integer arg2) {